SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

    If the feature is "potzrebie" then ::

-      -  contains: "pot" # match
+      -  contains: "pot" # success
-      -  contains: "zri" # no match
+      -  contains: "zri" # failure
-      -  contains: "zreb" # match
+      -  contains: "zreb" # success

 .. txb:comparison:: rxp
    :type: string